October 16, 202210 minute read

 To review code effectively, team members need to have a thorough understanding of the project requirements and constraints, as well as the functionality of the software.
 They must also be able to communicate effectively and provide constructive feedback to the developers.

 Tools like Dagster can help teams in this stage by providing support for collaboration at the code review stage.
-Dagster Cloud's built-in support for branch deployments allows developers to easily create and test different versions of the code in an ephemeral staging environment, making it easier to incorporate feedback and make changes.
+Dagster+'s built-in support for branch deployments allows developers to easily create and test different versions of the code in an ephemeral staging environment, making it easier to incorporate feedback and make changes.
 By providing these tools and features, Dagster helps teams remain productive while reviewing and collaborating on code.

 4: Deployment